Boeing has withdrawn a pay offer to some 33,000 striking workers, after the latest round of negotiations again ended in stalemate.

 Union members walked off the job on 13 September over pay and retirement packages.
 The strike forced Boeing to halt aircraft production and delivery activities, and other work, in the Pacific Northwest.
 Boeing’s 737 lines in Renton and 767 and 777 lines in Everett have stopped.

-It has also cost Boeing dearly: analysts have estimated Boeing needs about $10 billion in cash and cash equivalents to operate comfortably and that the strike is costing it $1.5-3.0 billion monthly.
+It is also costing Boeing dearly: analysts have estimated Boeing needs about $10 billion in cash and cash equivalents to operate comfortably and that the strike is costing it $1.5-3.0 billion monthly.

 Before the strike started, Boeing had offered 25% wage gains.
 Union leaders approved that proposal but members voted it down by a wide margin.

-The airframer raised its offer to a 30% increase, but was rejected again.
+The airframer raised its offer to a 30% increase, but saw this rejected again.

 The IAM is seeking 40% wage gains and a reinstatement of pension benefits.
 In its latest statement, it claims Boeing was “hell-bent” on its offer, and refused to bargain, which “made it harder to reach an agreement”.